maxux/dashboard-home/README.md

 A simple web-page connecting websocket and parsing json input can display information easily and in realtime.

-Each part of the dashboard (ping, rtinfo, power, ...) runs inside future and does everything in async.
+Each part of the dashboard (ping, rtinfo, power, ...) runs inside external process and push everything in a redis queue.

-There is a redis server use in the middle to handle dhcp hosts (can be found on `tools` directory)